-When a request goes over a rate limit a
+When a request goes over a rate limit, a

-429 Too Many Requests error is returned.
-In addition, a
+429 Too Many Requests error and a

 Retry-After header contains the number of seconds to wait until you can make a request again.
 Any request made before the wait time has elapsed is throttled.